What Orwell says in Notes on Nationalism (1945), and why it’s still relevant today.

 He starts by defining what nationalism is.
-Surprisingly, it’s not about love for one’s country.
-Instead, he says nationalism is:
+Perhaps surprisingly, it’s not about love for one’s country.
+Instead, Orwell says, nationalism is:

-- the habit of putting people into categories, and then labelling them good or bad.
+- the habit of putting people into categories, then labelling them good or bad.

-- nationalists also put themselves into a category or ‘unit’, but place this beyond values like good and bad.
+- nationalists also put themselves into a category or ‘unit’, but exempt this from values like good and bad.

 So nationalism creates hierarchies, and then pits those hierarchies against each other.
 It’s also a good set-up for hypocrisy.

 We’re not short of similar examples in modern times.
 Assuming criminality by race is one.
 So is seeing refugees as a threat, rather than as people in need of help.
 And racism arguably has much in common with nationalism.